 Social media is supposed to make life easier, connecting people and businesses in ways that weren’t previously possible.
 However, this connectivity has also created a new risk factor for users of all age groups: the so-called “social media addiction”.

 If you have lost several hours at a time after using social media, you’re not alone.
 While social media began as a form to unite with friends and family, it shortly grew into a recreation used by all-age mobs.
 You may want social media and use it day-to-day, but are you addicted to it?

-Learn how to recognize complex social media use and what you can do about it.
+Learn how to recognize complex social media use, where you stand on this social media addiction scale, and what you can do about it.

 The Dangerous Addiction: